elastic/e2e-testing/e2e/README.md

 - `SKIP_SCENARIOS`: Set this environment variable to `false` if it's needed to include the scenarios annotated as `@skip` in the current test execution, adding that taf to the `TAGS` variable.
 Default value: `true`.

 ### Running regressions locally

+The tests will take a few minutes to run, spinning up a few Docker containers (or Kubernetes pods) representing the various runtime dependencies for the test suite and performing the test steps outlined earlier.

+As the tests are running they will output the results in your terminal console.
+This will be quite verbose and you can ignore most of it until the tests finish.
+Then inspect at the output of the last play that ran and failed.
+On the contrary, you could use a different log level for the `OP_LOG_LEVEL` variable, being it possible to use `DEBUG`, `INFO (default)`, `WARN`, `ERROR`, `FATAL` as log levels.

-This example will run the Fleet tests for the 8.0.0-SNAPSHOT stack with the released 7.10.1 version of the agent.
+In the following example, we will run the Fleet tests for the 8.0.0-SNAPSHOT stack with the released 7.10.1 version of the agent.

 ```shell
 # Use the proper branch